 In your post, again, the goal is you can’t be your goal can be weight loss, we’ve covered that right?
 You must find or create positive channels for stress relief before beginning of this program.
 What’s all that about?
 Why is stress relief going to influence this weight loss program and why do people need to understand that they might be stressed?

 Well, again, going back to the earlier premise, one of the reasons for weight gain is depression.
-I mean, seven said, I think antidepressants is the third leading prescription on the market today.
+I mean, seven said, I think antidepressants are the third leading prescription on the market today.

-So the reason I tell people they must find these outlets, these strong, emotional meaningful outlets is because these are going to be the new things that people will have in their arsenal to be able to attack depression, anxiety, stress, in place of food.
+So the reason I tell people they must find these outlets, these strong, emotionally meaningful outlets is that these are going to be the new things that people will have in their arsenal to be able to attack depression, anxiety, and stress, in place of food.

 Yeah, if you don’t have something to substitute for it, you will turn to it.
 It’s easy, it’s fast, it feels good.
-So by having these other things already waiting, in the in the sidelines here, so that when you face these problems, and in my article I put down these are commonly ongoing problems.
+So by having these other things already waiting, on the sidelines here, so that when you face these problems, and in my article I put down these are commonly ongoing problems.

-You know, it could be marital problems, it could be work related problems.
-These are things that constantly keeps resurfacing.
+You know, it could be marital problems, it could be work-related problems.
+These are things that constantly keep resurfacing.
 By having these things to turn to you have a place to deposit that stress rather than store it and then attempt to get rid of it.
 Using unhealthy means that complicate the situation.

 Yeah, so what we’re talking about is therapy of some kind, whether it’s psychology or emotional coaching or something along those lines to help people deal with things that are causing them stress that have been doing that for a long time that they might not be aware of.